doublebyte1/keynotes/foss4guk/PITCHME.md

 <!-- .slide: data-background-transition="none" -->

 Note:
 Can do better?
-Ease of Deployment
-Speed of Deployment
+Ease of Deployment, Speed of Deployment, Reproduceabiliy.
-Reproduceabiliy

 ## Can we do better?